andreazialcita/Computer-Simulation/README.md

 <h1>Laboratory Outputs for Computer Simulation</h1>

 <h2>Description</h2>
-This is a compilation of all outputs I produced as part of the coursework for my junior-year Computer Simulation Class.
-This includes both individual and group work.
+This is a compilation of all outputs I produced as part of the coursework for my junior-year Computer Simulation class.
+This includes both only individual work.

 <h2>Simulation Models Covered</h2>